Using the Environment to Understand non-Markovian Open Quantum Systems: Bath Dynamics

-where $a_q^{(\dagger)}$ destroys (creates) an excitation in bosonic environment mode $q$ with frequency $\omega_q$.
+where $a_q$ destroys an excitation in bosonic environment mode $q$ with frequency $\omega_q$.
 Here, $s$ is a general operator acting exclusively on the system Hilbert space and $g_q$ is the coupling strength of mode $q$ to the system.
 Formally, the full dynamics, in the interaction picture, can be written as~\cite{mukamel1995principles}:

-The full density operator of the system and environment, is $\rho(t)$ and $\mathcal{L}_I$ is the Liouvillian superoperator corresponding to commutation with the interaction Hamiltonian and $\timo$ indicates that superoperators are to be time-ordered from right to left.
+The full density operator of the system and environment, is $\rho(t)$ and $\mathcal{L}_I\rho=-i[H_I(t), \rho]$ is the Liouvillian superoperator corresponding to unitary dynamics under the interaction Hamiltonian and $\timo$ indicates that superoperators are to be time-ordered from right to left.
 Details of the superoperator formalism are given in App.~\ref{app:sup}.

-To proceed we assume that the initial state is factorizable and can be written as $\rho (0) = \rho_S (0)\otimes \rho_B (0)$.
-We can now trace out the bath and arrive at an expression for the evolution of the system:
+To proceed we assume that the initial state is factorizable and can be written as \mbox{$\rho (0) = \rho_S (0)\otimes \rho_B (0)$}.
+We can then trace out the bath and arrive at an expression for the evolution of the system:

 where $\exv{\cdot}_B$ denotes an expectation value with respect to the initial state of the bath.